oclif/oclif.github.io/docs/esm.md

 ## Creating an ESM plugin

-To generate a new ESM plugin from the [hello-world-esm template](https://github.com/oclif/hello-world-esm) run the `oclif generate` command and select `ESM` when it prompts you to select a module type:
+To generate a new ESM plugin, run the `oclif generate` command and select `ESM` when it prompts you to select a module type:

 ```
 $ npx oclif generate my-esm-plugin